Princy-5/Personal-Finance-Manager-with-MERN-Technology/README.md

   console.log(`Server is running on port: ${port}`);
 });
 ```
-* 3.Create .env for environment variables:
+* 3. Create .env for environment variables:

 ```
  MONGO_URI=your_mongodb_connection_string